 Art directors are responsible for the visual style and images in magazines, newspapers, product packaging, and movie and television productions.
 They create the overall design of a project and direct others who develop artwork and layouts.

-About 15 percent of art directors worked for advertising and public relations firms in 2012.
-Others worked for newspaper and magazine publishers, specialized design services firms, and motion picture and video industries.
+About 3 in 5 art directors were self-employed in 2016.
+Others worked for advertising and public relations firms, newspaper and magazine publishers, motion picture and video industries, and specialized design services firms.

 Art directors need at least a bachelor’s degree in an art or design subject and previous work experience.
-Depending on the industry, they may have worked as graphic designers, illustrators, copy editors, or photographers, or in another art or design occupation before becoming art directors.
+Depending on the industry, art directors may have previously worked as graphic designers, illustrators, copy editors, or photographers, or in another art or design occupation.

-Employment of art directors is projected to grow 3 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of art directors is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
 Art directors will continue to be needed to oversee the work of graphic designers, illustrators, photographers, and others who design artwork and layouts.

 Compare the job duties, education, job growth, and pay of art directors with similar occupations.